ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 available on the system.

-The identification of a specific PvD is implementation- and system-specific, because there is curently no portable standard format for a PvD identifier.
+The identification of a specific PvD is implementation- and system-specific, because there is currently no portable standard format for a PvD identifier.
 For example, this identifier might be a string name or an integer.
 As with requiring specific interfaces, requiring a specific PvD strictly limits the path selection.